Matthew 8

 [10] And having heard, Jesus marveled, and said to those following, Truly I say to you, Not even in Israel I have found so great faith.

-Comments Matthew 8:10 Come to the Lord with simple faith, asking for mercy, not demanding mercy.
-The Father has mercy on humans, and He sent the Lord Jesus not because the humans were demanding it but because the Father has love and mercy.
-The Lord Jesus’ obedience to the Father is greater than His own suffering; He lowered Himself to become a human.
-That is why the Father loves the Lord Jesus and does according to the Lord Jesus’ will.
-The Father does it when the Lord Jesus asks in someone’s name.
+Comments Matthew 8:10 Come to the Lord with simple faith, asking for mercy not demanding mercy.
+The Father has mercy on humans, and He sent the Lord Jesus not because the humans were demanding Him, but because the Father has love and mercy.
+The Lord Jesus’ obedience to the Father is greater than His own suffering to lower Himself to become a human.
+That is why the Father loves the Lord Jesus and does accordingly with the Lord Jesus’ will.
+When the Lord Jesus asks in someone’s name, the Father does it.

 [11] And I say to you, that many will come from the east and the west, and will recline with Abraham, and Isaac, and Jacob, in the kingdom of the heavens;